deanmalmgren/flo/README.md

 `path/to/some/output/file.txt` and all of its recursive upstream dependencies.

-Sometimes you want to start with a clean slate.
+**`--clean` and `--force`.** Sometimes you want to start with a clean slate.
 Perhaps the data you originally started with is dated or you want to be confident a workflow properly runs from start to finish before inviting collaborators.
 Whatever the case, the `--clean` option can be useful for removing all `creates` targets that are defined in `workflow.yaml` and the `--force` option can be useful for just rerunning all steps, regardless of whether they are out of date.

 ```bash
 workflow --clean            # asks user if they want to remove `creates` results
 workflow --force            # rerun entire workflow
 ```

-Before removing or totally redoing an analysis, I've often found it useful to backup my results and compare the differences later.
+**`--backup` and `--restore`.** Before removing or totally redoing an analysis, I've often found it useful to backup my results and compare the differences later.
 The `--backup` and `--restore` command line options make it easy to quickly backup an entire workflow (including generated `creates` targets, source code specified in `depends`, and the underlying `workflow.yaml`) and compare it to previous versions.

 ```bash
 workflow --backup           # store archive in .workflow/archives/*.tar.bz2